 4.5.8.6.3 Interchangeability firing procedure.
 The selector lever shall be set on "SEMI" and the firing sights shall be aligned on the point of aim specified in Figure 1.
 The allocated number of rounds shall be fired and then the target shall be checked to determine that the targeting and accuracy requirements have been met (see 3.6.5 and Figure 1).
 Targets with evidence of a flyer (see 6.10.1) or keyholing (see 6.10.2) shall be cause to repeat the test by firing a ten round complement.
+Failure of any weapon to meet the Target and Accuracy requirements after the repeated test shall be cause for rejection of the inspection lot subject to conducting a failure analysis.

 4.5.9 Unique identification (UID).
-The weapon shall be visually and electronically examined to determine compliance with drawing 12598103.
+The weapon shall be visually and electronically examined to determine compliance with Drawing 12598103.